 What is Girls Who Code?
 Girls Who Code is a national non-profit working to close the gender gap in technology.
 GWC is not a program for elite students — anybody can learn to code.
 Our club will focus on:

 Eligibility: Open to girls in grades 7-12, from any school, any town, as well as homeschooled.
-New this year – to apply for the 2018-2019 academic year, each girl should email club coordinator Loraine Murrary email@example.com with a paragraph:
+New this year – to apply for the 2018-2019 academic year, each girl should print and fill out this application.
+Please email club coordinator Loraine Murrary email@example.com to arrange to drop it off.

 Club meeting time: Every Thursday 4:00 – 5:30 or 6pm, October 2018 – April, 2019

 Meeting location: Walsh History Center room on the 2nd floor of the Camden Public Library, 55 Main St, Camden, ME 04843 (207)236-3440

 Attendance: All girls are expected to attend 80% of club meetings.

 Cost: All instruction, software and laptops for use in the library are provided free of charge.